apache/incubator-devlake/README.md

     make configure-dev
     ```

-8. Visit config UI at `localhost:4000` to configure data sources.
+8. Visit config UI at `localhost:4000` to configure data connections.
    >- Navigate to desired plugins pages on the Integrations page
    >- You will need to enter the required information for the plugins you intend to use.
    >- Please reference the following for more details on how to configure each one: